viylouu/furry-framework/README.md

 for more information, see [here](LICENSE.LGPL)

 ## usage
-to use this engine in your project, its pretty "simpleh
+to use this framework in your project, its pretty "simpleh
 heres some steps (there are 2 routes you can take: with and without git):
 - USING GIT:
     - in your project root:
-        - run `git submodule add https://github.com/viylouu/furry-engine.git`
+        - run `git submodule add https://github.com/viylouu/furry-framework.git`
-        - run `git mv furry-engine furry`
+        - run `git mv furry-framework furry`
     - then, do the `GENERAL` steps
 - WITHOUT GIT:
-    - clone the repo `git clone https://github.com/viylouu/furry-engine.git`
+    - clone the repo `git clone https://github.com/viylouu/furry-framework.git`
     - in your project, copy the `furry-engine` folder over to it
-    - rename `furry-engine`to `furry`
+    - rename `furry-framework`to `furry`
     - then, do the `GENERAL` steps
 - GENERAL:
     - copy a few files and folders from `furry` to your project root: